(article text below video)

 True Success Doesn't Happen Overnight, So Just Set Goals and Believe in What You Are Doing

-What is Your Key Focus?
+What is Your Focus?
 What Ties Everything Together?

-I became a jack of all trades and a master of none.
-I forgot to focus on what I'm best at, writing intelligently about trends and identifying what's sustainable.
-In an emerging industry, that's key.
+Don't just become a jack of all trades and a master of none.
+Focus on what you're best at, think intelligently about trends, and identifying what can make a sustainable business.
+Especially, if you're going into an emerging industry, that's key.

 What About Diversifying?
 Isn't a Hedgehog Concept Too Limiting?

 Staying focused doesn't mean pigeonholing yourself.
 Not everyone is going to buy into your concept.
 What's important is to stay open and adaptable without losing focus.
 Not doing so I'd where most people go wrong.
 That doesn't mean you shouldn't diversify.
 In fact you can run multiple businesses and ventures at once successfully.
 Gary V is the perfect example.
 The key is to have a focus that ties together everything you do.

 In the case of the Brand Shamans, our services and related media exist to help people be more successful.
 We want people to be able to make the most of their passion, skills, and knowledge.
 Anything related to those goals is worthy of us pursuing.